Whizzer (comics): Modern Age

 The mature-audience Marvel MAX imprint showcases the adventures of the Earth-31916 version of the Whizzer, the Atlanta Blur.
 Also named Stanley Stewart, the character is a young African-American man who develops super-speed as a result of exposure to an alien retrovirus.
 He initially hides his ability, with the "Atlanta Blur" regarded as an urban legend, but when Hyperion is publicly revealed Stewart also goes public, becoming a celebrity with numerous endorsements.
 As the Blur, he reluctantly fights crime at the request of Nighthawk.

 Squadron Supreme of America

 A variation of the Stanley Stewart version of Blur appears as a member of the Squadron Supreme of America.
 This version is a simulacrum created by Mephisto and programmed by the Power Elite.
 Stanley was programmed to forcefully watch endless loops to keep up his brain speed while watching numerous S.H.I.E.L.D. files and unscrupulous videos.
-In his personal time, he works as a computer programmer at an office building in Washington DC.
+As a civilian, Stanley works as a computer programmer at an office building in Washington DC.

 In the team's first mission, Whizzer and the Squadron Supreme of America fought Namor and the Defenders of the Deep, when they targeted a Roxxon oil platform off the coast of Alaska.